murphy214/vector-tile-go/README.md

 I am by no means guaranteeing this is faster for parsing vector-tiles then older methods I already use, in fact theres a good chance that will end up happening this is just an experiment I guess.

+# Analysis Against Previous Implementation

+I'm doing a little statistical analysis against an mbtiles qa set from mapbox, against the times ToGeoJSON verses my previous mbtiles-util implmentation, and while I it looks like 90% of the time it is slower than previous, the times it is faster are so large, that the total amount of time spent of each is lower with the new implmentation.
+However is it enough to justify implementing this?

+This module has a few advantages over the others:
+  * its self contained no protobuf or vector_tile pb.go file required, which can get annoying with importing from go
+  * more importantly the access to lower level stuff it gives, I'm sure there will be situations where I need to feature level manipulations or statististics. (see structure above)